-Why Is Settling Down Linked To Getting Married, Asks Ekta Kapoor
+Why Is Settling Down Linked to Getting Married, Asks Ekta Kapoor

 Also Watch

-Ekta, who has produced content for television, films and now has a presence on the digital medium too, received the FLO (FICCI Ladies Organisation) Icon Award for Media Entrepreneurship in Delhi on Thursday.
+Ekta, who has produced content for television, films and now has a presence on the digital medium too, received the FLO (FICCI Ladies Organisation) Icon Award for Media Entrepreneurship here on Thursday.

 President Ram Nath Kovind was the guest of honour at the event at Vigyan Bhawan, where Kapoor was among 10 women achievers lauded at the 34th annual FICCI Women's Group FLO Awards.